tyaSHEN/APmig/inputs/README.txt

 The input data in the folder are mock data instead of the real data used in our paper, so the results is different.
 The stucture of the data should be kept to ensure the program runs correctly.

-To get the actual migration, please refer to the paper to retrieve the real data.
+To get the actual results, please refer to the paper to retrieve the real data.

 ###
 Column names in "generation inputs (mock).csv"